asemio/SZXX/README.md

   (* 4.
 Work with the stream, but DO NOT AWAIT this promise!
       Again, do not bind unto this promise yet! *) let unzipped =
-    (* Here we're just going to flush out the contents of the stream by collecting into a list *) let+ files = Lwt_stream.to_list stream in
+    (* As an example, we're just going to flush out the contents of the stream by collecting it into a list.
+        The ZIP parser will not pull more input from `feed` nor add more output to the stream if the stream is already holding at least one unread element. *) let+ files = Lwt_stream.to_list stream in
     (* Due to our `callback` function, all values in `files` will be `Zip.Data.Skipped`, except for possibly one `Zip.Data.String` if the desired file (`extract_filename`)